LTE ENodeB or Evolved Node B – What is GNodeB?

-LTE eNodeB is the component in LTE Radio Access Network(RAN).
+LTE eNodeB is a LTE Radio Access Network(RAN) component.
 The eNodeB full form is Evolved NodeB.
-The predecessor UTRAN, have NodeB which connects to the core network via RNC and in GSM its similar to BTS.
+The predecessor UTRAN has NodeB, which connects to the core network via RNC, and in GSM, it’s similar to BTS.
 While eNodeB connects to the core network directly over the S1 interface.

 In the core network, it connects to the MME and SGW.
 MME or SGW is similar to the MSC or SGSN in the 3G network.
 The tutorial will explain the interfaces and functionality of eNodeB in LTE.

 eNodeB is a bridge between UE and LTE core networks.
-Earlier in UTRAN, because of RNC, the packet transfer time was more as compared to eNodeB in LTE.
+Earlier in UTRAN, the packet transfer time was higher than eNodeB in LTE because of RNC.
 This is an optimization in the LTE network for fast data speed.

 eNodeB and S1 interface:

 ENodeB connects to the LTE-EPC over the S1 interface.
-The interface further divides into two subinterfaces, the control plane (S1-C) and user plane(S1-U).
+The Interface is divided into two subinterfaces, the control plane (S1-C) and the user plane(S1-U).
 S1AP is the protocol between eNodeB and LTE-EPC.

 What are the S1AP protocol and S1 data transport?